 S30.841A – External constriction of abdominal wall, initial encounter- This is for all those lovely dads’ who would love to surprise their kids by sliding down the chimney.
 Although best befitting Santa who travels every year with a sack full of treats and goodies.
 Well, Santa, we have you covered here!

 Let us know if you have any more situations/incidents with ICD-10 codes.
-Our coding experts will help you.
+Our Billing experts will help you.

-Check out our Christmas and New Years offers and be the first to grab it !!
+Check out our Christmas and New Year offers and be the first to grab them!!